 No Solicitation Zones

-100 ft.
-No Solicitation Zone Maps for every Early Voting site used in the 2018 elections can be found below.
-Updated maps utilizing the new 150 ft. distance for the upcoming 2020 election cycles coming soon.
+150 ft.
+No Solicitation Zone Maps for every Early Voting site used in the 2020 Presidential Preference Primary Election can be found below.

 COMPLAINTS & APPEALS